TheDarkSpaces/code-fragments/README.md

-This meant a huge amount of time would have to be spent on writing code to delegate, when that time could have been spent writing the code to actually execute the requested command.-
+This meant a huge amount of time would have to be spent on writing code to delegate, when that time could have been spent writing the code to actually execute the requested command.

 I got the idea to abstract away those repetitive basics, and got started on writing an abstraction layer